femtomc/pistachio/README.md

 When it comes to dependent types, my main question is about runtime performance.
 Do dependent types provide a substrate for communicating with the compiler in a direct way?
 More generally, is it possible to construct a language system where metaprograms (optimizers, program transformers, etc) are also specified and checked?

 If yes, it's possible that a language system like this could provide a useful basis for modern techniques in numerical methods (like machine learning).
-There are plenty of new language papers on automatic differentation, including implementation via delimited continuations, source-to-source program transformations, etc. Instead of building a transformation like this into the compiler, what's the right language platform to allow a library of metaprograms to implement fully specified AD.
+There are plenty of new language papers on automatic differentation, including implementations via delimited continuations, and source-to-source program transformations, etc. Instead of building a transformation like this into the compiler, what's the right language platform to allow a library of metaprograms to implement fully specified AD.

 Probabilistic programming is another area which motivates me.
 Large scale (repeated) inference often requires re-evaluating functions with small modifications to inputs.
 Static techniques have been developed for this use case -- and expressed by program transformers.
 What sort of language allows me to write these transformers in user-space?

-The main downside of dependent types seems to be ergonomics: this stuff is complicated.
+The main downside of dependent types seems to be ergonomics: the implementation is complicated.
 Proving things is complicated.
-Exposing metaprogramming to programmers is frightening!
+Exposing metaprogramming to programmers via elaboration extension also appears to be a complicated thing.

 ## Prior art?